MilkThink-Lab/RouterEval/README.md

 * Use existing ```leaderboard_embed```  (including four embed models: longformer, RoBERTa, RoBERTa_last, and sentence_bert).

 ## 🔧 Constructing Router Dataset
+This part is optional.
+If you only want to test your router, you can directly download and use the prepared ```router_dataset```.

 1. Download all three core data components

 2. Place in ```data/``` directory